Sean Connery Net Worth Estimated At $350 Million

 He stood by his decision to turn it down, saying afterward that he never understood the script and thought his replacement did an excellent job.

 “I read the book.
 I read the script.
 I saw the movie.
 I still don’t understand it,” he shared.
-“Ian McKellen, I believe, is marvellous in it.”
+“Ian McKellen, I believe, is marvelous in it.”

 While he lost out on the chance to make nearly half a billion dollars, Connery may have saved himself some difficulty in the project.
 As NME noted, McKellen found it very difficult to work in front of a green screen and broke down in tears on the set of The Hobbit: An Unexpected Journey.